cvasseng/js-skald/README.md

   * `@memberof namespace`: set as a member of a given namespace
   * `@todo <description>`: add a todo entry
   * `@author <author name>`: set the author of the documented thing
+  * `@module`: this is a module interface (experimental)
+  * `@name`: override the parsed name.
+Note that by default the name of the thing being documented is parsed and used.

 **Functions**